-- First, an annotated outline of the proposal (2-3 pages) is due in Canvas on October 13 (5pm).
+- First, an annotated outline of the proposal (2-3 pages) is due in Canvas on February 28.
 This outline is worth 25 points.
-I will provide you with a template for this outline. - Second, a rough draft of the proposal is due in class (printed out) on November 3rd.
+I will provide you with a template for this outline. - Second, a rough draft of the proposal is due on April 7.
 This rough draft, formatted in APA style, is also worth 25 points.
 You will receive feedback to improve your project for final submission.
-It must be a complete draft to receive all 25 points. - The final paper itself (due on Canvas December 1 at 5PM) is worth 100 points, totaling 150 points.
-Late papers will be accepted until Wednesday, December 6th (5pm), with the deduction of one letter grade per day late.
+It must be a complete draft (including references) to receive all 25 points. - The final paper itself (due on Canvas April 23) is worth 50 points, totaling 100 points.
+Late papers will be accepted until Friday, April 25, with the deduction of one letter grade per day late.